amyylin1/Drops_of_Jupyter/README.md

 - An analysis of the diabetic population and the future impact of living longer
 - Use supervised machine learning to predict who will have diabetic
+- Use SQL and Tableau to understand the demographics of regions and the Diabetes outcomes

 #### Background